c

 How Your Vault Is Stored

-If anyone gets a copy of your phone's storage without your master password, the vault contents are unreadable.
+If someone gets hold of your phone's storage without your master password, the vault contents are unreadable.

 Authentication and Wipe

 MSafe authenticates you with your master password.
-After ten consecutive incorrect attempts, the entire vault is wiped from the device.
+By default, after ten consecutive incorrect attempts the entire vault is wiped from the device; you can turn this off in Settings if you prefer.
 There is no recovery email, no "forgot password" link, no back door.
 This is a deliberate trade-off: the strongest guarantee that nobody else gets in is the same guarantee that you are responsible for remembering your master password.

 Backups and Exports